-- Using a Walking foot if possible, and making sure the raw edges are perfectly flush, machine baste ¼” from the raw edges along the entire verrrrrrry long strip of binding.
+- Using a Walking or Even Feed foot if possible – or engaging your built-in fabric feeding system, and making sure the raw edges are perfectly flush, machine baste ¼” from the raw edges along the entire verrrrrrry long strip of Binding.

 Make and place the pocket

-- Following manufacturer’s instructions, fuse the pocket interfacing to the wrong side of the Minky pocket.
+- Following manufacturer’s instructions, fuse the pocket interfacing to the Wrong side of the fleece pocket.

-NOTE: Never press Minky or fleece from the right side without using a pressing cloth and low heat.
-We’re pressing from the wrong side with a lower heat setting.
+NOTE: Never Press luxury fleece from the Right side without using a pressing cloth and low heat.
+We’re pressing from the Wrong side with a lower heat setting.

-- Place the velvet pocket lingin right sides together with the interfaced Minky pocket, aligning all the raw edges of both pieces.
+- Place the velvet pocket Lining right sides together with the interfaced fleece pocket, aligning all the raw edges of both pieces.
 Pin along the sides and around the bottom curve.
 The top remains open.

-- Grade the seam (trim back the Minky side of the seam allowance to ¼”) and clip the curves.
+- Grade the Seam (Trim back the fleece side of the Seam allowance to ¼”) and clip the curves.

-- Using a ½” seam allowance, stitch the binding to the pocket top.
-We are still using our Walking foot.
+- Using a ½” Seam allowance, stitch the Binding to the pocket top.
+We are still using our Walking/Even Feed foot.

 - Align the pocket placement dots with the corner placement dots.

 - Remove the paper pattern and pin the pocket in place on the bottom right corner of the blanket.
-It will be at a diagonal.
+It will sit at a diagonal.

-- Still using a Walking foot if possible, topstitch the pocket to the blanket, using a ⅛” seam allowance.
-Go slowly around the curves to maintain a smooth seam.
+- Still using a Walking/Even Feed foot if possible, Topstitch the pocket to the blanket, using a ⅛” Seam allowance.
+Go slowly around the curves to maintain a smooth Seam.

-- Using a Walking foot if possible, start in the middle of one 60″ side and leave about 6″ loose at the head.
-Pin the binding to the right side of the blanket with raw edges even.
+- Using a Walking/Even Feed foot if possible (or your machine’s built-in fabric feeding system), start in the middle of one 60″ side and leave about 6″ loose at the head.
+Pin the Binding to the Right side of the blanket with raw edges even.

 NOTE: For additional help, see our tutorial: A Complete Step-by-Step For Binding Quilts & Throws.